NeoVintageous/NeoVintageous/README.md

 ### Modeline

 A feature comparative to [Vim Modeline](https://neovim.io/doc/user/options.html#modeline).

-> If you start editing a new file, and the 'modeline' option is on, a number of
-> lines at the beginning and end of the file are checked for modelines.

-The modelines (settings) will be applied to the view.
+A number of lines at the beginning and end of the file are checked for "modelines", the modelines (settings) will be applied to the view when it's opened.

     # sublime: gutter false
     # sublime: translate_tab_to_spaces true